philfv9/spmf-server-pythonclient/README.md

 The software in this repository is built on top of outstanding open-source projects and standard libraries (in particular, tkinter (BSD license) and [Requests](https://github.com/psf/requests) (Apache license)).
 We gratefully acknowledge their authors and communities.

+For any derivative work of this software, keep the headers in the file and do not remove copyright and license information.

 ## Related links

 - SPMF Library source code: [https://github.com/philfv9/spmf](https://github.com/philfv9/spmf)